 - Those with authority to claim on behalf of a victim who cannot claim for themselves.

 - Physical or mental injury caused by a violent crime.
-This could include a CICA award for post-traumatic stress disorder (PTSD) or mental health difficulties that have directly been caused by the criminal act.
+This could include a CICA award for post-traumatic stress disorder (PTSD) or mental health difficulties that the criminal act has directly caused.

 - Earning losses.

 - Expenses payments relating to physical aids and other costs.

 - Funeral payments.

 - Dependency payments.